 The Importance of Sales Coaching

 For all of the crazy antics the self-proclaimed World’s Best Boss got himself into, Michael Scott earned his job as Branch Manager of Dunder Mifflin Scranton.
 He was so successful as a salesman that he was named Salesman of the Year two years in a row.
-Over the years, he takes advantages of his opportunities to show off his skills.
+Over the years, he takes advantage of his opportunities to show off his skills.
 Three examples, in particular, come to mind.

 Closing the Big Deal

 On one occasion Jan, one of Michael’s corporate bosses, is skeptical of Michael’s work ethic and methods.
 He starts his morning on a call with a client named Brent Coselli and uses the opportunity to try out his Bill Cosby impression.
 He talks to him throughout the day to close the deal.
 Despite his quirkiness and his utter lack of productivity otherwise, Coselli faxes over the contracts for the “huge sale.”